Skip to main content

 Important: Install all Hubs first!
 This ensures that:

-• The Hubs can connect to the cloud and perform any necessary firmware updates.
+• The Hubs can connect to the cloud and perform necessary firmware updates

-• Sensors will connect to the nearest Hub after they are installed.
+• Sensors will connect to the nearest Hub once they are installed

 Installing the Hub